seanthegeek/seanthegeek.github.io/_posts/2024-11-25-how-bluesky-account-verification-works.md

 ### Your handle will no longer match your X handle

-Many X to Bluesky migration tools will search for matching accounts based on your X handle ending with `.bsky.social`.
+Many X to Bluesky migration tools will search for matching accounts based on an X handle ending with `.bsky.social`.

 ### Lookalike domains